solita/solita.github.com/_posts/2020-12-11-cross-platform-juggle-with-flutter.md

  - Flutter
 ---

-> Author disclaimer: This is my personal view on Flutter and may not reflect the opinion of other Solitans nor the company's stance on Flutter.

 # Once upon a time...

 My first interaction with Android was with the very first device during the summer of 2006.
 As a device, the HTC Dream (T-Mobile G1 in the US) Android phones were revolutionary, especially if you were coming from other feature phones (Nokia, Blackberry, Motorola).
 Android devices promised to bring into someone's pocket a tiny "laptop" that also did phone calls.
 The keyboard made it easy to relate.
 I started learning to develop on Android 1.0 and Eclipse.
 When Apple announced the iPhone in January 2007, everything changed: touch and swipes are here to stay.
 Android completely changed after that.